Abandonment of a Pipeline

 - What if you oppose the abandonment project?

-- What happens after you file a statement of opposition?
+- What happens after you submit a statement of opposition?

 - What does the Commission consider when assessing an abandonment application?